 In addition to a well-drafted Will, you can protect yourself and your loved ones by signing powers of attorney, giving authority to someone close to you to handle your finances and your medical decisions if you become unable to handle those matters for yourself.
 This is particularly important if you are unmarried or widowed.

 Whether married or not, it is important that these documents be signed while you are still mentally capable, because if you become mentally unable to understand the documents, then your loved ones will not be able to take care of your affairs without asking a court to appoint a guardian for you.
 This is an expensive and complicated process that can usually be avoided by signing proper powers of attorney before they are actually needed.

-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to arrange for preparation of a complete packet of estate planning documents, including a Will, powers of attorney, and a “Living Will” if desired.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to arrange for preparation of a complete packet of estate planning documents, including a Will, powers of attorney, and a “Living Will” if desired.